Safety Policies & FAQ

 SAN LEANDRO RIFLE AND PISTOL RANGE SAFETY POLICIES

 The following Policies are ALWAYS in effect at the range:

 o Always keep the gun (muzzle) pointed downrange or in a safe direction.

 o Firing or pointing a loaded gun in any direction (floor, ceiling, etc.) other than directly at an approved target (bulls-eye, silhouette, or cartoon drawings only.
 No photographs) are grounds for immediate removal from the range, revocation of range privileges, and liability for damage.

 o Keep your finger off the trigger (out of the trigger guard) until your sights are on your target and you are ready to fire.

 3. Action open

 o All actions must be open when the firearm is not being fired unless the firearm is cased.

-o Shooters must understand range commands issued in English or have an interpreter with them at all times while in the shooting area.
+o Shooters must understand range commands issued in English or have an interpreter with experience with firearms with them at all times while in the shooting area.